eisko/snRNAseq/snRNAseq_outline.md

   - Classic examples: k-means, hierarchical, up to you to decide what's best!
 (Can also ask Lauren)
 8. Annotation
   - This is the trickiest and least straightforward part...
 If you get this far we can discuss further on different approaches you can try, will try to write out if I have time.
-  - You can try using MapMyCells (link) that's maintained by allen.
+  - You can try using [MapMyCells](https://brain-map.org/bkp/analyze/mapmycells) that's maintained by allen.
 It essentially labels cell type per cell based on similarity to already labelled lab mice data, curious if it works and/or is easy to use!
-  - You can also explore the MetaNeighbor Package (link) that's maintained by our collaborator and can also be used to integrate datasets (e.g. lab and singing mice data)
+  - You can also explore [MetaNeighbor]([link](https://github.com/gillislab/MetaNeighbor)) that's maintained by our collaborator and can also be used to integrate datasets (e.g. lab and singing mice data)

 Steps 3-6 are pretty standard for any machine learning or data science project and could theoretically be applied to other data types.

 ## Advanced projects
 - Create equivalent transcriptome from our lab mice bulk RNAseq data using [Trinity](https://github.com/trinityrnaseq/trinityrnaseq/wiki) - Lauren can provide information on source files
+- Determine if only using 100 BARseq genes can still get clustering/annotation of singing mouse snRNAseq data
 - Use [Kallisto](https://github.com/pachterlab/kallisto) to align raw reads to our transcriptome files, then process into cell x gene - may require creating your own pipeline

 ## Reading